Enterohepatic circulation: Drugs

 Chloramphenicol, aspirin, paracetamol, diazepam, lorazepam, morphine, metronidazole.

-Not only drugs but endogenous substrates like bilirubin, steroidal hormones and thyroxine utilize this pathway.
+Not only drugs but also endogenous substrates like bilirubin, steroidal hormones and thyroxine utilize this pathway.

 Enterohepatic circulation of drugs describes the process by which drugs are conjugated to glucuronic acid in the liver, excreted into bile, metabolized back into the free drug by intestinal bacteria, and the drug is then reabsorbed into plasma.
 For many drugs that undergo this process, lower doses of drugs can be therapeutically effective because elimination is reduced by the 'recycling' of the drug.
 But for a small number of drugs that are very toxic to the intestine (e.g. irinotecan), these molecules which would not otherwise be very toxic can become so because of this process, and therefore inhibition of this step can be protective.
 For the majority of drugs which undergo enterohepatic circulation that are not toxic to the intestine, inhibition of this process leads to a reduction of the levels of drug and reduced therapeutic effect.
 For example, antibiotics that kill gut bacteria often reduce enterohepatic drug circulation and this requires a temporary increase of the drug's dose until the antibiotic use is discontinued and the gut repopulates with bacteria.
 This effect of antibiotics on enterohepatic circulation of other drugs is one of several types of drug interactions.